Becoming Her: How to Grow Into a New You (Even When You Still Feel Stuck)

 Let that be enough for today.

-3. Stop Looking for the Old You to Approve
+3. Stop Seeking Approval from the Old You as You Grow

 You’ve changed.
 And the old version of you?
 She might not understand the woman you’re becoming.
 That’s okay.